Introduction: PWM Rules

 Highlighting the Responsibility of the Concerned State Government

-State level nodal agencies would be nominated by the concerned state with due preference being given to the state level department that deals in the affairs of the urban local bodies.
-More than one department can be identified as the state level nodal agencies as the state deems fit.
+State-level nodal agencies would be nominated by the concerned state with due preference being given to the state-level department that deals in the affairs of the urban local bodies.
+More than one department can be identified as the state-level nodal agency as the state deems fit.